Unified Backup

 - In the spec, the

-field is used.
-By default, if no specific cluster is set, it points to all clusters within thefleet
+destinationfield is used.
+By default, if no specific cluster is set, it points to all clusters within thefleet. - The

 Furthermore, you can check your backup data in object storage; it will appear in the bucket used during the plugin configuration.